kossiitkgp/bhattu/README.md

-Add usernames line by line in "<handle>.txt" and run json_maker.py Next, run main.py for result.
+Add usernames line by line in "`<tag>`.txt" and add tags to "tag.txt".
+Next, run `python main.py`.
+Supports only python 2.